 13.1 The BMRA shall send data relating the Transparency Regulation to ENTSO-E as soon as it has been received from the NETSO or where relevant, as soon as practically possible after the completion of the appropriate BMRA Settlement Calculations.

 13.2 The BMRA shall send this data in accordance with the file format and transfer mechanism specifications agreed with ENTSO-E.

-Appendix A Input Output Flows
+Appendix A Input AND Output Flows

-Balancing Mechanism Reporting Inputs:
+Input Flows: